nathanbirrell/natee.biz/src/pages/resume.md

 <ul class="noprint">
 <li>Working as a consultant, using Agile SCRUM delivery for clients such as Telstra, ANZ Bank and Herbert Smith Freehills.
 Building websites with ES5/6, Sass CSS, Webpack and CMS integrations</li>
 <li>Built a strong brand for the consultancy, through presentations of our work at industry events like MelbJS, LASTConf and MelbCSS</li>
-<li>Improved client relationships through strong communication skills, building rapport, regular updates and upfront discussions on deadlines.</li>
+<li>Built strong communication skills, through client relationships and expectation management.</li>
 </ul>

 ## Education